stilt0n/Dependor/README.md

 ### Caveats

 Dependor does not handle _all_ possible export syntax yet.
-Dependor tries to handle as many cases from the mdn docs (see for [imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [exports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export)) but for exports there are some cases that are not yet handled:
+Dependor tries to handle as many cases from the mdn docs as possible (see mdn docs for [imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [exports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export)) but for exports there are some cases that are not yet handled:

 ```js
 // 1.